katemilano/employeedirectory/README.md

 ## Technology

-Technologies used: MongoDB, Mongoose, Express.js, JavaScript, HTML, CSS, and Heroku.
+Technologies used: React, JavaScript, HTML, CSS, and Heroku.

 ## Installation
 To install necessary dependencies, run the following command: